University of Kurdistan, Sanandaj logo

 Department of Chemistry, Faculty of Science, University of Kurdistan

-AMBER (Assisted Model Building with Energy Refinement) is a program suite for biomolecular simulations [1].
+AMBER (Assisted Model Building with Energy Refinement) is a suite of programs for biomolecular simulations [1].
 Its project began in the late 1970s and has been maintained by an active development community.
 It is a powerful tool for performing molecular mechanics (MM) optimizations and molecular dynamics (MD) simulations.
-AMBER can be used to perform other types of classical calculations, such as MM-PBSA and MM-GBSA, to estimate ligand-binding affinities.
+AMBER can also perform other classical calculations, such as MM-PBSA and MM-GBSA, to estimate ligand-binding affinities.

 sudo su